A-Kamran/SemanticHadithKG/MIRO.md

 ## B. Motivation
 1. **Need (MUST)**
 The application of semantic web or open data in the Islamic knowledge domain is limited.
+Work on mature knowledge modelling for the Quran exists along with published linked data, but the domain of Hadith has failed to cache upon this potential; hence, lacking the digital connection between these two most important sources of Islamic religious knowledge that could help extract information from them.
+The Islamic knowledge domain has not taken advantage of the guaranteed capabilities of the semantic web and the knowledge graphs.

 2. **Competition (MUST)**
 So far, no ontologies are available representing Hadith.